SOELexicon/Research/Digital ID/Events/Event - EU Digital Identity Wallet Rollout.md

 ## Detailed Description
 After eIDAS 2.0 entered into force on 20 May 2024, the European Commission funded Large Scale Pilots (LSPs) to test EUDI Wallet use cases.
 Consortia such as NOBID (Nordic-Baltic), POTENTIAL, DC4EU, and EWC engaged telecoms, banks, and universities to issue digital credentials (driving licenses, diplomas, bank accounts, SIM registration).
 By September 2024, Germany, Spain, France, and Israel (associated partner) issued first pilot wallets to citizens, enabling cross-border authentication through ETSI standards.

+The EU rollout represents a coordinated approach across **350+ companies and public authorities across 26 member states** plus Norway, Iceland, and Ukraine, making it one of the largest digital identity pilot programs globally.

 Key features:
 - Wallet apps compliant with ETSI TS 119 495 and ARF (Architecture and Reference Framework).
 - Support for verifiable credentials (W3C VC), electronic attestations of attributes (EAAs), and qualified electronic signatures.